wilsonmar/wilsonmar.github.io/_posts/2020-09-10-browser-extensions.md

 The manifest.json file Google reads as the "entry point".

-The BuzzKill extension, becuase it has permissions to work only on Facebook, is a <strong>page_action
+The BuzzKill extension, because it has permissions to work only on Facebook, is a <strong>page_action

 In the manifest.json file, specify the URL Google should check every few hours to see if there is an update: